10sec-project/10seconds/doc/build-unix.md

 Security
 --------
-To help make your Biteducoin Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your 10Seconds Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: